linhsolar/studentguidelines/README.md

 If you dont see an open position but still want to find out if any position is available, pls. send email to me.

 ## Research/Teaching Assistants & Special Assignments
 If you want to work as a research/teaching assistant (TA/RA) or for a special assignment, first make sure that you are familar with  [various activities in our research](https://rdsea.github.io).
 Note that I will only accept **master/PhD  students** in Aalto for TA/RA or special assignments.
-Usually, for such positions, it would be better if you have completed my courses ([Big Data Platforms]() or [Advanced Topics in Software Systems]()) so I would know your skills.
+Usually, for such positions, it would be better if you have completed my courses ([Big Data Platforms](https://version.aalto.fi/gitlab/bigdataplatforms/cs-e4640), [Advanced Topics in Software Systems](https://version.aalto.fi/gitlab/sys4bigml/cs-e4660)), or special seminars (e.g., special assignments or ML/data science projects) so I would know your skills.

 ## Bachelor Thesis and Internships for Bachelor Students
 If I have open topics, you would find the topics published officially in the right forum.
 Otherwise, do not contact me.